GUNADEEP19/GymMemberShip-WorkOutTracker/README.md

   - Admin can mark attendance for all members
   - Automatic time validation (check-out must be after check-in)
   - View attendance records with member details and duration
+- **Equipment Inventory**: Admin can view equipment stock levels and quantities
 - **Exercise Library**:
-  - Trainers and admins can browse all exercises with default sets/reps
+  - Trainers can browse all exercises with default sets/reps
   - Shows associated equipment (or bodyweight) for each exercise
+  - Displays muscle groups and exercise details
+- **Weak Entity Implementation**: Attendance table uses composite PRIMARY KEY (MemberId, Date) as a weak entity
 - **ACID Compliance**: All database operations use transactions for data integrity
+- **Automated Testing**: TESTS.sql provides automated integrity and ACID compliance tests

 ## Prerequisites